mdneuzerling/DrakeModelling/README.md

 ## Concept

-A machine learning model might consist of three major components:
+When it comes to code, there are three major components to a machine learning project:

 1) Exploratory data analysis (EDA)
 2) Model training
 3) Model execution

-These components are created sequentially, but in practice they are **run independently of each other**.
+These components are run independently of each other.
 EDA is a largely human task, and is usually only performed when the model is created or updated in some major way.
 The other two components need not operate together --- if model retraining is expensive, or new training data is infrequently available, we might retrain a model on some monthly basis while scoring new data on a daily basis.

-This repository attempts to piece together a machine learning model that implements these three components using R-specific tools:
+I pieced together this template that implements these three components using R-specific tools:

 1) EDA --- **R Markdown**
 2) Model training --- **drake**
 3) Model execution --- **drake**

 All three of these components might use similar functions.
-Typically we would place all of these "helper functions" in a directory (almost always called `R/`) and `source` them as needed.
+Typically we would place all of these functions in a directory (almost always called `R/`) and `source` them as needed.
 Here I want to try to combine these components into a custom R package.

-R packages are the standard for complicated R projects, and machine learning model training and execution certainly meets that criteria.
+R packages are the standard for complicated R projects.
 With packages, we gain access to the comprehensive `R CMD CHECK`, as well as `testthat` unit tests and `roxygen2` documentation.

-I intend for this repository to serve as a template for my future machine learning projects.
+I'm certainly not the first to combine drake with a package workflow, but I wanted to have a single repository that combines all elements of a machine learning project.

 This template uses a simple random forest sentiment analysis model, based on [labelled data available from the UCI machine learning repository](https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences).
 Drake takes care of the data caching for us.
-This means that we can, say, adjust the hyperparameters of our model and rerun the training plan, and only the modelling step and onwards will be rerun.
+This means that we can, say, adjust the hyper-parameters of our model and rerun the training plan, and only the modelling step and onward will be rerun.

-This template considers machine learning workflows intended to be executed in batch --- for models that run as APIs, consider using `plumber`.
+This template considers machine learning workflows intended to be executed in batch --- for models that run as APIs, consider using `plumber` instead.

 ## Training and execution